 Pay Now or Pay Later

-You know this reminds me of an interesting revelation once made by a medical doctor that I used to shadow.
-When consulting with a patient, the integrative medicine physician first recommended red rice yeast as a method to help manage her elevated cholesterol levels.
-However, since money was an issue with this particular individual, he wrote her a script for statins because it was covered under her health plan.
+This reminds me of an eye-opening moment with a medical doctor I once shadowed.
+While consulting with a patient, the integrative medicine physician initially recommended red rice yeast to help manage her elevated cholesterol levels.
+However, since cost was a concern, he instead wrote her a prescription for statins because they were covered under her health plan.

-In other words, the patient would have to pay out of pocket for the natural supplement or get a man-made version of it for free.
-Some statin drugs are basically red rice yeast tweaked slightly.
-It’s that “tweaking” that can cause some undesirable side-effects down the road.
+In other words, the patient had to choose between paying out of pocket for a natural supplement or getting a man-made version of it for free.
+Some statin drugs are essentially red rice yeast with minor modifications—but it’s those modifications that can lead to undesirable side effects down the road.

-Really, it’s no different than processing and refining food.
-You can eat food that was naturally raised and grown without chemicals, or you can eat chemical-laden food that has gone through extensive processing and refining (often referred to as “non-foods”).
+It’s no different from the way food is processed and refined.
+You can choose naturally raised and chemical-free food, or you can opt for highly processed, chemical-laden products—often referred to as “non-foods.”
 Which do you think is better for your health?

-There’s no doubt that it takes far more in time, money, and effort to be healthy.
-It’s a lot easier and a lot cheaper to be unhealthy, but as it’s often said by the alternative community: “You can pay now or you can pay later!”
+There’s no doubt that staying healthy requires more time, effort, and money.
+It’s a lot easier—and cheaper—to be unhealthy.
+But as the alternative health community often says: “You can pay now, or you can pay later.”

 follow